fnproject/fn/docs/operating/production.md

 ## Scaling

 There are metrics emitted to the logs that can be used to notify you when to scale.
 The most important being the `wait_time` metrics for both the synchronous and asynchronous functions.
-If `wait_time` increases, you'll want to start more Oracle Functions instances.
+If `wait_time` increases, you'll want to start more FN instances.